Tazzarte

 The Eagle at Home: A New Nation Stitches Its Symbol

-On July 4, 2026, America turned 250.
-In New England, sometime around 1837, an anonymous needleworker bent over cotton and thread and stitched an eagle — the eagle — at the center of a quilt.
+On 4 July 2026, America turned 250.
+In New England, sometime around 1837, an anonymous needleworker bent over cotton and thread and stitched an eagle — the eagle — at the centre of a quilt.
 She knew exactly what it meant.

 The design follows the Great Seal of the United States, adopted by Congress in 1782: an eagle with wings spread, arrows in one talon, an olive branch in the other.
 Above the eagle's head: twenty-six stars.
 Twenty-six — because in January 1837, Michigan had just become the twenty-sixth state, and someone, somewhere, decided this quilt would mark the moment.
 Not with a ceremony, not with a monument.
 With cloth and a needle, at a kitchen table.

-TazzArte has reproduced this quilt's central eagle medallion for the America 250 Jubilee Edition.
+The mug carries the quilt's central eagle medallion.
 The full cotton textile — 103 by 97 inches, almost a perfect square — now hangs in the American Wing of the Metropolitan Museum of Art in New York.
-On the mug, the eagle fills the curve of fine white porcelain, printed at the resolution the original deserves.

 Read the full story: The Quilt That Counted Michigan